MengRao/pollnet/README.md

 {
   // receive buffer size for each connection static const uint32_t RecvBufSize = 4096;
-  // connect retry periods in seconds static const uint32_t ConnRetrySec = 5;
+  // connect retry periods in seconds, set to 0 to disable auto reconnect and manually call allowReconnect() to reconnect one time static const uint32_t ConnRetrySec = 5;
   // send timeout in seconds for each connection, set to 0 to disable timeout static const uint32_t SendTimeoutSec = 1;